-- Then take the wrapped ham/cheese slices and place on a veal steak.
-Fold over to create a pocket, seal with a toothpick on one side.
+- Then take the wrapped ham/cheese slices and place on a veal filet.
+Fold meat over ham and cheese to create a pocket, seal with a toothpick on one side.

-- Pour some cooking oil into a pan and fry the cordon bleu golden on both sides on high to medium heat.
+- Heat up a pan with the cooking oil.
+Shallow fry the cordon bleu golden on both sides over high to medium heat.

 - Remove and discard toothpick before serving.
 Serve hot with a side.